jcaillon/valet/docs/content/docs/300.libraries/fs.md

 > - It will correctly list files under symbolic link directories.
 > - #TODO: see if we are faster with ** and then looping over dirs to check for symbolic links
 > - #TODO: introduce an optional (with default 10k) parameter to limit the number of results to avoid looping for too long
+> - #TODO: introduce an optional parameter for max depth for recursive listing

 ## ⚡ fs::readFile